Top 11 Underrated Cities in the USA

 The Colorado River flows around the Southwest part of the city with beaches to enjoy outdoor activities and water sports.

 Austin is a beautiful city to eat and adventure your way through.
 It’s absolutely worth checking out.
+Not only that, but Austin has plenty of great day trips for you to check out.

 Austin is also known for its wonderful festivals and live music.
 It is a place you don’t want to miss.